-Fixed deposits are usually offered in terms that range from a few months to a three years.
+However, do note that fixed deposits do not allow you to lock in interest rates for 10 years, as they are usually offered in terms that range from a few months to a three years.

-There is a minimum deposit requirement of S$25,000 for the Standard Chartered fixed deposit.
+There is also a higher minimum deposit requirement for fixed deposit.
 The minimum investment for the Singapore Savings Bonds is just $500.

 Singapore Savings Bonds are also more flexible than fixed deposits.
 They can be redeemed (in multiples of $500) in any month with no penalty.
 Interest earned over the period of investment will also be paid in full.